 Upon written request, records of performance evaluation will be removed from employee personnel files after six (6) years; provided there are no on-going related performance concerns.
 Written requests may be submitted by employees only at the time of their annual performance evaluation or within thirty (30) calendar days of their employment anniversary date, whichever is later.

-Records of corrective action or written reprimands given to employees will be removed from their personnel files after three (3) years if the employee has not received subsequent discipline based in whole or in part on the corrective action or written reprimand; provided, that this paragraph will not apply to written reprimands for sexual harassment, discrimination, violation of the University’s Drug-Free Workplace policy, theft, insubordination, violence in the workplace, or other misconduct of similar severity.
+Records of constructive action or written reprimands given to employees will be removed from their personnel files after three (3) years if the employee has not received subsequent discipline based in whole or in part on the constructive action or written reprimand; provided, that this paragraph will not apply to written reprimands for sexual harassment, discrimination, violation of the University’s Drug-Free Workplace policy, theft, insubordination, violence in the workplace, or other misconduct of similar severity.

 Records of disciplinary actions involving reductions in pay, suspensions or demotions, and written reprimands not removed after three (3) years will be removed from employees’ personnel files after seven (7) years if: